SuperN1ck/cat-ind-fg/README.md

 ```

 *We also highly recommend, if possible, to use JAX with GPU/TPU-support.
 See the official [Documentation](https://github.com/google/jax#pip-installation-gpu-cuda) for install instructions*

+### General Purpose Estimation
+In `minimal_example.py` we provide a small (non-) working example on how to use the factor graph as a stand-alone method to integrate in your workflow.

 ### Just Part Poses
 We provide a simple example on how to use the factor graph with pre-computed poses in the `only_poses`-directory.
 To execute the example run